Bankei Yōtaku: The Unborn

 According to Bankei's teaching, the Unborn is the Buddha Mind which "smoothly manages each and every thing."
 This Buddha Mind is described by Bankei throughout his sermons as "unborn and marvelously illuminating" (reimei 霊明), as it is before thought and it is by means of it that we are able to see, hear, recognize and distinguish all things without giving "birth" to any intention to do so.
-Bankei compares this function to a bright mirror which reflects without conscious intention.
-According to Bankei, all that is required is to acknowledge this with faith:...all you've got to do is acknowledge with profound faith and realization that, without your producing a single thought or resorting to any cleverness or shrewdness, everything is individually recognized and distinguished of itself.
-And all because the marvelously illuminating Buddha Mind is unborn and smoothly manages each and every thing.
+According to Bankei, because one's Buddha Mind is unborn and marvelously illuminating, it recognizes and distinguishes all phenomena naturally and without any forethought.
+He likens this function to that of a bright mirror, which reflects without conscious intention.
+As Bankei explains, "With the dynamic function of the marvelously illuminating Buddha Mind, every object that comes before your eyes is individually recognized and distinguished without your doing a thing.
+So, even though you're not trying to do so, you recognize thousands of different impressions by sight or by sound."

 Throughout his sermons, Bankei would teach with what he called the "proof of the Unborn."
-As his listeners were facing him, intent on hearing only his words, he would point out the way in which they could naturally hear and distinguish all kinds of unanticipated things, such as the cawing of birds, the cry of tradesmen selling their wares, or the sudden coughing of someone in the audience—all without any forethought or intention.
+As his listeners were facing him with the sole intention of hearing his words, he would point out the way in which they could naturally hear and distinguish all kinds of unanticipated things, such as the cawing of birds, the cry of tradesmen selling their wares, or the sudden coughing of someone in the audience—all without any forethought or intention.
 For Bankei, as this hearing was without any deliberate effort, this was proof that the Unborn was already at work in one's life, smoothly managing everything.
 Thus, one has only to leave everything to it, and function with it in all one's affairs.
+According to Bankei, all that is required is to acknowledge the Unborn with faith:...all you've got to do is acknowledge with profound faith and realization that, without your producing a single thought or resorting to any cleverness or shrewdness, everything is individually recognized and distinguished of itself.
+And all because the marvelously illuminating Buddha Mind is unborn and smoothly manages each and every thing.

+Bankei provided various examples to demonstrate the way in which the Unborn functions spontaneously in one's life.
+For instance, when a person touches fire they immediately know it's hot, without having to depend on deliberation.
+Similarly, one who travels from one place to another arrives without having to deliberately keep their destination in mind every step of the way.
+What's more, for Bankei, "Whether you're making a fist or running about, it's all the unborn functioning of the Buddha Mind."
+(Note: Compare with the Bloodstream Sermon, attributed to Bodhidharma:

+"Buddha is Sanskrit for what you call aware, miraculously aware.
+Responding, perceiving, arching your brows, blinking your eyes, moving your hands and feet, it's all your miraculously aware nature."